-Walnuts contain vitamin E, melatonin, folate and many antioxidants.
+Walnuts are good for your brain as they contain vitamin E, melatonin, folate and many antioxidants.
 All of these are neuroprotective compounds that keep your brain healthy and can play a role in reducing and alleviating symptoms of mental illnesses such as depression and anxiety.

 Vitamin E and flavenols can also help to destroy the free radicals that cause dementia.
 So, walnuts may help act as a preventative measure alongside other brain healthy antioxidants, a good exercise plan and a healthy lifestyle in general.

-Walnuts contain a compound called melatonin, which is the sleep hormone our bodies produce in the pineal gland to regulate sleep and wake cycles.
+Walnuts contain a compound called melatonin.
+This is the sleep hormone our bodies produce in the pineal gland to regulate sleep and wake cycles.

 7. SPERM QUALITY

-If you want your man to boost his sperm’s quality, vitality, mobility and morphology then get him eating 75 grams of walnuts a day and see the magic happen.
-This ‘magic’ is due to their high levels of omega 3’s and 6’s which sperm just happen to love.
+The benefits o walnuts for a Male are many.
+If you want your Man to boost his sperm’s quality, vitality, mobility and morphology then get him eating 75 grams of walnuts a day and see the magic happen.
+This ‘magic’ is due to their high levels of omega 3’s and 6’s, of which sperm just happen to love.

-Raw, unsalted walnuts seem to have exceptional qualities over other nuts, so make these a priority if you would like the benefits outlined in this post.
+Raw, unsalted walnuts seem to have exceptional qualities over other nuts.
+Make these a priority if you would like the benefits outlined in this post.

 Thanks for reading this post from ZestForever today!